Benefits and Effects of a Creatine Supplement

 Use of a creatine supplement, using creatine which is normally mixed with other ingredients, became popular among bodybuilders and fitness pros in the middle of the 90's...1990's, that is.
 It was, and is, considered a method of getting more muscle building creatine into muscle cells.

-Because of the link between insulin and uploading of substances into cells, an early creatine supplement often used dextrose as an ingredient to "encourage" muscle cells to accept the creatine.
+Because of the link between insulin and the uploading of substances into cells, an early creatine supplement often used dextrose as an ingredient to "encourage" muscle cells to accept the creatine.
 Modern versions of these muscle building supplements use more advanced techniques.
 One creatine supplement, for example, uses a "zero carbohydrate" formula to accelerate creatine uptake, while another relies on amino acids, combined with a small amount of "old school" dextrose, and plain, old cinnamon extract, which helps to increase creatine loading by the muscle cells.

 The addition of cinnamon, which is also an important supplement for blood sugar management, speeds up the effect.